 • In a 9-10 inch skillet, arrange tofu, zucchini, and onion on the bottom.
 Place beef and the seasoning paste on top.
 Pour over the stock until the the tofu slices and the zucchinis are barely covered, about 2-3 cups of stock.

-• Bring the stew to boil on high heat as you spread the meat and the seasoning paste around to cook evenly, then reduce the heat to low and simmer for 5-7 minutes.
-Season with more Korean soy sauce for soup according to your taste.
+• Bring the stew to boil on high heat as you spread the meat and the seasoning paste around to cook evenly, then reduce the heat to low and simmer for 5-7 minutes or until beef is fully cooked and zucchini is tender.
+Season with more Korean soup soy sauce according to your taste.
+Serve hot with rice.

 Did you make this recipe?Tag @beyondkimchee on Instagram.
 I love to see your masterpiece.